 Professor Tajduś is the author and co-author of over 80 publications, about a quarter of which were published in IF journals (in the field of rock mechanics, soil mechanics, mining).
 He has worked on over 100 industry projects in Europe related to rock mass displacement, rock stabilization, rock bursts, tunneling, hydraulic fracturing, CBM, and in almost 30 national and international research projects.
 He was a reviewer of 9 doctoral and habilitation theses and almost 40 scientific publications.
 He is a co-organizer of the Altbergbau-Kolloquium conference and the Conference.
 Stanisław Knothe.

-Rafał Misa is an assistant professor at the Strata Mechanics Research Institute of the Polish Academy of Sciences in Krakow.
+Rafał Misa is an Assistant Professor at the Strata Mechanics Research Institute of the Polish Academy of Sciences in Cracow.

 Thanks to a one-year scholarship from the Scottish Government, in 2008 he graduated from Abertay Dundee University in Scotland with a BSc with Honors in Civil Engineering.
 He is a graduate of the AGH University of Science and Technology in Krakow – in 2009 he obtained a master’s degree in construction engineering, and a year later a master’s degree in geodesy.
 In the same year, he completed postgraduate studies in Innovation Manager at the Warsaw School of Economics.
 In 2015, he completed doctoral studies in mining and engineering geology, and in 2016, he defended his doctorate in construction at the AGH University of Science and Technology in Kraków.

-Since 2010, he has been a member of professor Sroka at the Strata Mechanics Research Institute of the Polish Academy of Sciences in Krakow.
-Deals with issues of surface protection against the effects of underground mining.
-He is interested in broadly understood geomechanics and mining geotechnics.
-He is a co-organizer of the Altbergbau-Kolloquium conference and the Conference.
-Stanisław Knothe.
+Since 2010, he has been a member of Professor Sroka’s team at the Strata Mechanics Research Institute of the Polish Academy of Sciences, focusing on surface protection against the effects of underground mining.
+His research interests span a broad range of topics within geomechanics and mining geotechnics.

-Dr. Misa is the author and co-author of 35 scientific papers, several research projects (domestic and international), over 60 engineering projects and expert opinions in the field of coal, ore, salt and oil mining as well as construction and geotechnics, carried out in Poland and abroad.
+Dr. Misa is the author and co-author of 47 scientific papers, several research projects (both national and international), over 60 engineering projects, and expert assessments in the fields of coal, ore, salt, and oil mining as well as construction and geotechnics, carried out both in Poland and abroad.
+Dr. Misa has presented at 22 international conferences and symposia, as well as 10 national conferences.

 Dawid Mrocheń has been employed at the Strata Mechanics Research Institute of the Polish Academy of Sciences in Krakow since 2021 as an engineering and technical employee.